Skip to Main Content

 Use NOT in a search to:

-• The database will return results that include any ending of that root word.
+• The database will return results that include any suffix that following a root word.

 • Examples: